 BOOKING INFO 413-774-2411; Business Manager, Lynn 413-219-6975

 College fees generally run from $400-$1000.
-MPTF Grants from the musicians’ union are available for school programs.
+MPTF Grants from the musicians’ union are available for school, library, and museum educational programs.
+They are not fund raisers.
 Check with me to discuss teaching residencies.
-Otherwise fees for concerts generally range from $400-$500, depending on resources.
+Otherwise fees for concerts generally range from $400-$500.
+For a fund raiser, you keep everything over the concert fee.
 Or we can do a 70-30% (Tom-you) of the gate with a $300 guarantee.

 With the 70-30 split, if the gate is $600 = Tom gets 420; you get 180;